Little Magnetic Book

 \subsection{Magnetic wells induced by the variations of a singular geometry}

-The main result of this section is a complete asymptotic expansion of all the first eigenvalues of $\mathfrak{L}^\lens_{h}$: \begin{theo} We assume that Conjecture \ref{min-nu-edge} is true.
+The main result of this section is a complete asymptotic expansion of all the first eigenvalues of $\mathfrak{L}^\lens_{h}$ (see the proof in Chapter \ref{chapter-edge}). \begin{theo} We assume that Conjecture \ref{min-nu-edge} is true.
 We also assume Assumptions \ref{comparison} and \ref{generic-assumption}.
-For all $n\geq 1$ there exists $(\mu_{j,n})_{j\geq0}$ such that we have:
+For all $n\geq 1$ there exists $(\mu_{j,n})_{j\geq0}$ such that we have

-Moreover, we have:
+Moreover, we have